 Having a long-term disability, my health fluctuates.
 I suffer with secondary complications of having a spinal cord injury, but by and large, I keep well and make sure I look after my body so – touch wood - my struggles have been minimal.
 I used to get colds in the winter but that’s stopped since taking Vitamin D religiously!

 How did you hear about Symprove and how long have you been taking it?

-I first heard about Symprove on Instagram, through the rapper Professor Green.
-He caught my attention, and then I kept seeing Symprove being recommended by other people I follow.
+I first heard about Symprove on Instagram and kept seeing Symprove being recommended by other people I follow.
 I then did my research and have been taking it about a year and a half.